Advertisement

 Is hay lower in energy and sugar?

-Contrary to popular belief, hay will not always be lower in energy and sugar than haylage and the best way to understand exactly what your horse is receiving, and if their current forage is suitable, is to have your forage analysed.
+Contrary to popular belief, hay will not always be lower in energy and sugar than haylage.
+The best way to understand exactly what your horse is eating, and if their current forage is suitable, is to have your forage analysed.

 Soaking hay for between three and six hours can help to reduce its water-soluble carbohydrate (sugar) content.